grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 In reality, the role of a test, if written before production code, can be broken down even further:

-* designing a scenario - is when we specify our requiremnts by giving concrete examples of behaviors we expect
+* designing a scenario - is when we specify our requirements by giving concrete examples of behaviors we expect
 * writing the test code - is when we specify an API through which we want to use the code that we are testing
 * compiling - is when we get feedback on whether the production code has the classes and methods required by the specification we wrote.
 If it doesn't, the compilation will fail.
 * execution - is where we get feedback on whether the production code exhibits the behaviors that the specification describes